paulius887/UserDataApi/README.md

 ht<span>tp://localhost:5000/api/Users/{id}/Entries - Get information of all entries of an user with specified id <br />
 ht<span>tp://localhost:5000/api/Users/{id}/Entries/{entryid} - Get information of an entry with specified entry id of an user with specified id ht<span>tp://localhost:5000/api/Entries - Get information of all entries of all users <br />
-ht<span>tp://localhost:5000/api/BooksEntries/ - Get book info with their user entries of all books ht<span>tp://localhost:5000/api/BooksEntries/{id} - Get book info with their user entries of a book with specified id
 ### POST
 ht<span>tp://localhost:5000/api/Users/ - Create a new user <br />
 ht<span>tp://localhost:5000/api/Users/{id}/Entries - Create a new entry of an user with specified id <br />